bvssvni/oup/Algorithms.md

     var -> token -> expr -> group -> token -> expr -> group -> ...

-Dependency Tree is based on Group of Tokens.
+Dependency Tree is based on List of Tokens.